arye-dov-eidelman/connect-four/README.md

-# OO Tic Tac Toe
+# OO Connect Four

 ## Objectives

-1. Build a CLI Tic Tac Toe game!
+1. Build a CLI Connect Four game!
-2. Encapsulate Tic Tac Toe in a `TicTacToe` object.
+2. Encapsulate Connect Four in a `ConnectFour` object.

 ## Overview

-You're going to be building a 2 player CLI version of Tic Tac Toe by building a `TicTacToe` object.
-The game play will be very similar to other versions of TicTacToe.
+You're going to be building a 2 player CLI version of Connect Four by building a `ConnectFour` object.
+The game play will be very similar to other versions of ConnectFour.

 <iframe width="100%" height="100%" src="https://www.youtube.com/embed/e4TMZ0f6qoI" frameborder="0" allowfullscreen></iframe>